Comparing Low Interest Credit Card Offers

 - Transfer the balance.
 Consider using a balance transfer card, which will allow you to pay 0% or low interest for a limited time.

 - Stop spending.
 Resist the urge to keep spending on your card; that will only get you deeper into trouble.
+Only take out a rewards card if you have a firm handle on your spending (and budget).

 How to compare two low interest credit cards